ankishb/ml-toolbox/tutorials/ml-short-notes.md

 Note: If you use this approach on an exam, you may also want to mention why this approach is appropriate.
 Specifically, the approach is appropriate because the sampling method was simple random sampling, the variables under study were categorical, and the expected frequency count was at least 5 in each cell of the contingency table.

+---

+## p-value:
+- In statistics, the p-value is the probability of obtaining the observed results of a test, assuming that the null hypothesis is correct.
+- **The P-test statistic typically follows a standard normal distribution when large sample sizes are used.**
+- It is the level of marginal significance within a statistical hypothesis test representing the probability of the occurrence of a given event.
+- The p-value is used as an alternative to rejection points to provide the smallest level of significance at which the null hypothesis would be rejected.

 #### Interpret Results
 - Reject the null hypothesis, if `p-value` is less than significance level(eg. 0.05 that is 95% confidence interval)